-Cohen Milstein represents eleven Indonesian citizens suing Exxon Mobil Corporation for abuses allegedly committed by ExxonMobil’s security personnel.
-The suit alleges that ExxonMobil hired and paid Indonesian soldiers to provide security at ExxonMobil's natural gas facility in Indonesia.
-Plaintiffs allege that these security personnel, under ExxonMobil’s control and within the scope of employment, physically abused and killed their family members who lived or worked in villages within Exxon’s sprawling operations in rural Aceh, Indonesia.
+Cohen Milstein represents eleven Indonesian citizens suing ExxonMobil Corporation for human rights abuses allegedly committed by ExxonMobil’s security personnel.
+The ongoing, high-profile suit, which is more than 20 years old, alleges that ExxonMobil hired and paid Indonesian soldiers to provide security at Exxon Mobil's natural gas facility in Indonesia.
+Plaintiffs allege that these security personnel, under ExxonMobil’s control and within the scope of employment, physically abused, sexually assaulted, tortured, and murdered their family members who lived or worked in villages within Exxon’s sprawling operations in rural Aceh, Indonesia.

 On August 2, 2022, The Honorable Royce C. Lamberth for the U.S. District Court for the District of Columbia issued an 86-page opinion that largely denied ExxonMobil Corporation’s motion for summary judgment in this long-running human rights lawsuit, brought by eleven Indonesian citizens.